-Captain Ray and Lou Rodriquez completed installation of Thunderbird 1's permanent Acapulco mooring, shore services.
+Captain Lou Rodriquez completed installation of Thunderbird 1's permanent Acapulco mooring and arranged shore services, now re-powering the vessel for her next mission to Panama.

 View the CAPTAIN'S BLOG to find out the latest news.

 Message Captain Lou if you are interested in joining the boat or sign up on this page if you are a health professional who would like to accept a tour of duty!

 Location: Puerto Marquez, Acapulco, Mexico